-Medical Associates of Port Perry and the North Durham Family Health Team are pleased to announce that the clinic has been approved as a vaccination site for the Moderna COVID-19 vaccine.
+Medical Associates of Port Perry and the North Durham Family Health Team are pleased to announce that the clinic has been approved as a vaccination site for Pfizer, Moderna and AstraZeneca COVID-19 vaccine.

 Appointments will be held at the North Durham Health Centre.